JaxPlays-Inc/jaxplays.org/content/productions/2023/2023_The_Wizard_of_Oz.md

 crew:
 - Director: Jill Dillingham
 ---
-Synopsis: "Whisked away by a tornado, Dorothy finds herself in the whimsical world of Oz.
+Whisked away by a tornado, Dorothy finds herself in the whimsical world of Oz.
 With her dog Toto and new-found friends—the Scarecrow, Tin Man, and Cowardly Lion—she sets off to meet the Wizard to find a way home.
 Along the way, they battle the Wicked Witch of the West and discover that true magic lies within themselves.
 There's no place like home, but Oz is a whirlwind of its own.